 - Sign up and explore the dating sites and services on their free trial offers and decide which feel comfortable to you.
 Spend the time to get familiar with how they work and experiment a bit.
 Ask friends about their experiences.

-A word on ‘free’ dating sites: I am sure there are some good people on free sites but I believe the saying “you get what you pay for” may be true when looking for date worthy material.
+A word on ‘free’ dating sites: I am sure there are some good people on free sites but I believe the saying “you get what you pay for” may be true when looking for date-worthy material.
 Paying something tells you people are committed to online dating not just slightly interested.

 - If you use a matching service, fill out the questions honestly and use your intuition.
 Do not overthink your answers!
 You want an honest match, not what you think you should be interested in!
 These services do filter things for you and potentially save you some awkward dates.
 They are only as good as the algorithms that run them so continue to trust your gut!

 - A cautionary tale – check the details of what you are signing up for.
 Some services have different ‘levels’.
-‘Intimate encounters’ are quite different than ‘relationships’ or ‘dating’ and some people think they are signing up for one thing and then realize they did not read the details thoroughly enough!
+‘Intimate Encounters’ are quite different than ‘relationships’ or ‘dating’ and some people think they are signing up for one thing and then realize they did not read the details thoroughly enough!
 Entering an unintended relationship ‘level’ is usually a little discouraging so pay attention!

 - When I was ready to go online, I set up a completely ‘invisible’ profile.
 This does not mean that I had no picture.
-It means that absolutely no one could see my profile or know I was even on the dating site until I gave them approval to view my profile.
+It means that absolutely no one could see my profile or know I was even on the dating site until I gave them the approval to view my profile.
 This had the added benefit of keeping nosy people from looking for your profile – I had plenty of friends say they had tried to “find me” just to check out my profile!
 None of their business unless I wanted their input!
 (If you are not ‘invisible’ you will not have control over who or how many people can see you.)
-Invisible profiles may not exist on some sites so ask a site administer if you cannot find this option and want this kind of profile.
-I did do this over 10 years ago, so I’m sure things have changed a lot and hopefully the options have improved.
+Invisible profiles may not exist on some sites so ask a site administrator if you cannot find this option and want this kind of profile.
+I did do this over 10 years ago, so I’m sure things have changed a lot and hopefully, the options have improved.

 I am all set up on a service – now what do I do?